 ADO.NET SqlDataAdapter

-In this article, I am going to discuss the ADO.NET SqlDataAdapter in C# with Examples.
-Please read our previous article where we discussed ADO.NET SqlDataReader with Examples.
-At the end of this article, we are going to discuss the following pointers in detail which are related to C# SqlDataAdapter.
+In this article, I am going to discuss the ADO.NET SqlDataAdapter Class in C# with Examples.
+Please read our previous article discussing ADO.NET SqlDataReader Class in C# with Examples.
+At the end of this article, we are going to discuss the following pointers in detail, which are related to C# SqlDataAdapter.

 1. What is ADO.NET SqlDataAdapter?